TACC-Cloud/summer-institute-2020-tapis/block1/tapis-cli.md

 Do you consent to this reporting?
 [Y/n]: Y
 ```
 After answering the yes or no questions, you should see `Enter a tenant name`.
-For those who may not know, a tenant is...
-TODO: What is a tenant?

 We will be using the `portals` tenant, so type that as the tenant name and press enter.